magwenelab/WeavePop/README.md

 use-apptainer: True
 apptainer-args: "--bind $(pwd):$(pwd)"
 ```
+And use the environment `workflow/envs/snakemake-apptainer.yaml` instead of `workflow/envs/snakemake.yaml`.

 Note that the container and the Conda environment use different versions of the software:
 | Software | Conda | Container |
 | :---- |----: | ----: |